muhammetalisongur/xampp-project-manager/README.md

 - Keep your projects in `C:\Users\[username]\source\repos` and access them from XAMPP
 - Edit files, create new ones
 - Open projects in browser with one click
-- Switch between dark/light themes
+- Dark/light theme support (auto-detects system theme)

 ## Screenshots